gem-pasteur/macsyfinder/doc/quickstart.rst

 They were concatenated in a single fasta file, following the "gembase" format proposed :ref:`here <gembase_convention>`, and thus MacSyfinder will treat the three different replicons separately for systems inference.

-To run the detection and classification of all SubTypes, type:
+To run the detection and classification of all subtypes, type:

-"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta all``"
+"``macsyfinder --db-type gembase --sequence-db /usr/share/macsyfinder/sequence_data/datatest_gembase.fasta all``"

 To run the detection of the Type-IE subtype only, type:

-"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta CAS-TypeIE``"
+"``macsyfinder --db-type gembase --sequence-db /usr/share/macsyfinder/sequence_data/datatest_gembase.fasta CAS-TypeIE``"

-A sample topology file is included XXX/sequence_data/datatest_gembase.topology, and follows the convention in :ref:`here <topology-files>`.
+A sample topology file is included /usr/share/macsyfinder/sequence_data/datatest_gembase.topology, and follows the convention in :ref:`here <topology-files>`.
 It allows to specify a different topology "linear" or "circular" for each replicon in the "gembase" format.
 Otherwise, by default the topology is set to "circular".
 It can also be specified in the commmand-line (see the :ref:`Command-line options <command-line-label>`).

 To run the detection using the topology file, type:

-"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta --topology-file XXX/sequence_data/datatest_gembase.topology all``"
+"``macsyfinder --db-type gembase --sequence-db /usr/share/macsyfinder/sequence_data/datatest_gembase.fasta --topology-file /usr/share/macsyfinder/sequence_data/datatest_gembase.topology all``"